Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 Why Is the Freezer Leaking Water?

-The leaky culprit may not be in the fridge at all.
+The culprit behind a freezer leaking water may not be in the fridge at all.
 If the freezer is leaking, the possible causes are very similar to refrigerator leaks:

 If there’s excess ice in the appliance, you might need to defrost the freezer.
-If this doesn’t seem to work, you may be dealing with a faulty ice maker part, such as the thermostat or heating element.
-Replacing those parts is not a DIY project, so contact a professional for their help.
+If this doesn’t seem to work, you may be dealing with a faulty ice maker part, such as the temperature sensor or heating element.
+Replacing those parts is not a DIY project, so contact a professional for help.

 Schedule Refrigerator Repair With Mr. Appliance

-A leaky refrigerator is more than a nuisance to clean up.
-It can damage your floors or cause electrical shock if the water contacts electricity.
-If your refrigerator or freezer is leaking, go with the safer solution and trust your local Mr. Appliance experts to diagnose and fix the leak.
-You can easily schedule an appointment online.
+A leaky refrigerator is more than a nuisance to clean up — it can damage your floors or cause electrical shock if the water contacts electricity.
+If your refrigerator or freezer is leaking, schedule an appointment with your local Mr. Appliance experts to diagnose and fix the leak.

 What Should I Do If the Fridge Water Line Is Leaking?

 A leaky fridge water line should be replaced by a professional.
-Schedule an appointment with one of our appliance service professionals today!
+Schedule an appointment with one of our service professionals today.

 Why Is My Fridge Leaking Water Inside and Not Cooling?